GuyBaele/SpreadGL/README.md

   In the 'geoBoundaries-BRA-ADM1.geojson' file, each location/state is stored in a "shapeName" variable (as part of the "properties").
 --locationList: Provide a location list of interest (.txt, comma-delimited).
 --output: Give a name to the output environmental data layer (.csv).
-A CSV file named 'brazil_region_maxtemp.csv' will then be created to be used as the environmental data layer.
+The average maximum temperatures for all months during the virus outbreak will be calculated automatically.
+To visualise specific Brazilian provinces instead of the entire world, the raster temperature data will be clipped using a mask made from a GeoJSON boundary map and a list of locations.
+Finally, a CSV file named 'brazil_region_maxtemp.csv' should be created to serve as the environmental data layer.
 ```
 raster --data wc2.1_2.5m_tmax_2015-2019 --map geoBoundaries-BRA-ADM1.geojson --locationVariable shapeName --locationList Involved_brazilian_states.txt --output brazil_region_maxtemp.csv
 ```